 The "in-other-words" technique

-Posing rhetorical questions.
 In technical writing, you occasionally see questions posed to the readers.
-Such questions are not really for readers to answer; they are meant to stimulate readers' curiosity, renew their interest, introduce a new section of the discussion, or allow for a pause:
+Such questions are not there for readers to answer; they are meant to stimulate readers' curiosity, renew their interest, introduce a new section of the discussion, or allow for a pause:

 When an animal runs, its legs swing back and forth through large angles to provide balance and forward drive.
 We have found that such swinging motions of the leg do not have to be explicitly programmed for a machine but are a natural outcome of the interactions between the controllers for balance and attitude.
 Suppose the vehicle is traveling at a constant horizontal rate and is landing with its body upright.
 What must the attitude controller do during the stance to maintain the upright attitude?
 It must make sure that no torques are generated at the hip.
 Since the foot is fixed on the ground during stance, the leg must sweep back through an angle in order to guarantee that the torque on the hip will be zero while the body moves forward.